hdrover/sing-box-drover/README.md

 - you download and use the official `sing-box.exe` yourself
 - you keep your normal sing-box JSON config as-is
-- the program only adds a small tray UI for system proxy control and outbound switching
+- the program only adds a small tray UI on top

 This is close to how the official client works: full control stays in the config, and the UI is only a thin layer on top.

-## Features

-### Implemented

-- Runs the original sing-box in the background using a specified config file.
-- Shows a tray icon that reflects whether the Windows system proxy is currently enabled.
-- Enables or disables the system proxy with a single click on the tray icon.
-- Reads `selector` outbounds from the sing-box config and shows them in the tray context menu.
-- Switches outbounds via the `experimental.clash_api` interface (outbound change + connection reset).
-- Optional automatic system proxy management on program start/exit.

-### Not implemented
+## Not implemented

 - No profile/config switching inside the program: only one sing-box config file is used (path is set in the program config).
-- No TUN or full VPN mode: the program only manages the Windows system proxy settings.
 - No built-in autostart manager (see the Autostart section below).

 ## Installation